rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.markdown

 2. You can confirm the package has been added under `Imports` when you **open the `DESCRIPTION` file** in your project root.

+On the topic of dependencies, if you will make use of other packages within the tutorial itself (e.g. `library(tidyverse)`), it is probably a good idea to add the tidyverse package under `Imports` as well.
+This will be fine if your package plans to stay on GitHub, but it's against the recommendation for CRAN.

 ### (Optionally) Edit your package metadata